Compressing Over-the-Counter Markets: A simple example with 3 market participants

 \section{A simple example with 3 market participants}

-To better articulate the different ways in which portfolio compression can take place according to the conservative and non-conservative approach, let us take the following example of a market made of $3$ financial institutions.
-Figure~\ref{fig-example-initial} graphically reports the financial network: the institution $i$ has an outstanding contract sold to $j$ of notional value $5$ while buying one from $k$ of notional value $20$ and $j$ has an outstanding contract sold to $k$ of notional value $10$.
-For each institution, we compute the gross and net positions:
+To better articulate the different ways in which portfolio compression can take place according to the conservative and non-conservative approach, let us take the following example of a market made of $3$ participants.
+Figure~\ref{fig-example-initial} graphically reports the financial network: $i$ has an outstanding obligation towards $j$ of notional value $5$ while having one from $k$ of notional value $20$ and $j$ has an outstanding obligation towards $k$ of notional value $10$.
+For each participant, we compute the gross and net positions:

 We also obtain the current excess in the market: